 By entering your e-mail or phone number you consent to receive communications from us.
 You may unsubscribe at any time.

-As smoke from unprecedented wildfires chokes the West Coast, and more than 100 Canadian economists sound the alarm about Trans Mountain’s broken business case, Finance Minister Chrystia Freeland has a choice: keep pouring fuel on the fire, or free up billions of dollars for post-pandemic recovery.
+As the West Coast reels from unprecedented wildfires, and more than 100 Canadian economists sound the alarm about Trans Mountain’s broken business case, Finance Minister Chrystia Freeland has a choice: keep pouring fuel on the fire, or free up billions of dollars for post-pandemic recovery.

 Building a heavy oil pipeline in the post-COVID age ignores science and economics.
 It’s the kind of head-in-the-sand decision we expect from someone like Jason Kenney or new Conservative leader Erin O’Toole.

 Tell the Finance Minister to make the smart choice: redirect the billions of dollars Canada is set to waste on Trans Mountain to clean energy projects that will build the resilient economy of the future.

 Send this to a friend